PJW58/PasswordDialog/README.md

 try
   PasswordChangeDialog.Mode := pcm_Change; // pcm_Reset or pcm_Change
-  PasswordChangeDialog.Salt := UserID;     // Usually the UserID, but you can get creative... if PasswordChangeDialog.ModalResult = mrOK then begin
+  PasswordChangeDialog.Salt := UserID;     // Usually the UserID, but you can get creative... if PasswordChangeDialog.ShowModal = mrOK then begin
   {-- or whatever you need to do here!
     User.Password := PasswordChangeDialog.HashedPassword;